Man Mocked by Two Women

-The Black Paintings are housed in the Museo del Prado, Madrid.
+Having been removed from the walls of his house, the Black Paintings are now in the Museo del Prado, Madrid.

 Background

 At the age of 75, living alone and in mental and physical despair, he completed the work as one of his 14 Black Paintings, his final major series, which were executed in oil directly onto the plaster walls of the house he was living in outside Madrid.
 Goya did not intend for any of these paintings to be seen by others; they were executed during an intense period of physical, mental and political disillusionment, and he never spoke or wrote about them.
-Although today they are considered amongst the most important works of his output, it was not until some 50 years after his death, around 1874, that they were taken down and transferred to a canvas support.
+Although today they are considered amongst the most important works of his output, it was not until some 50 years after his death, around 1874, that they were taken down and transferred to canvas support.

 Description

 The work shows three figures, generally thought to be two witch-like women and one man, huddled together against a black background and lit from the front left.
 The intended meaning of the work is highly obscure.
 The background is devoid of setting or detail, and no context is given as to who these people might be, what they are captured doing, or where the scene is set.
 The figure at right, facing the viewer, is generally presumed to be male.
 His hands are around his crotch; he appears to be either masturbating, exposing himself or is mentally disturbed.
 According to art critic Fred Licht, "The sickly grin of his face certainly seems indicative of some sort of sexual compulsion".